midzer/beerbase/content/breweries/portsmouth-brewery/5-cs-ipa.md

 srm: 0
 upc: 0
 ---
 Our interpretation of a West Coast IPA is golden, medium-bodied ale that is very hop forward.
-The use of Cascade, Chinook, Columbus, Centennial and Crystal hops makes this beer a hopheadâ€™s dream.
+The use of Cascade, Chinook, Columbus, Centennial and Crystal hops makes this beer a hophead’s dream.